Mississippi Queen (board game): Publication history

 Mississippi Queen was created by independent German game designer Werner Hodel, and was published by Goldsieber Spiele in 1997 with artwork by Franz Vohwinkel.
 Rio Grande Games published an English version for the North American market the following year.
 This was Hodel's first and only major design success.

 Goldsieber followed up with a sequel in 1998, The Black Rose, in which a sixth ship was added to the game, as well as new river tiles with dangerous spots and coal depots.

 In 2019, French publisher Super Meeple republished both the base game and the expansion as one game.

 In his book Eurogames: The Design, Culture and Play of Modern European Board Games, Stewart Woods noted during the late 1990s, Mississippi Queen and other award-winning German board games "continued to push the boundaries of game systems and mechanics", reinvigorating board game design in Europe and re-energizing to the North American games market.

 Reception

 The reviewer from the online second volume of Pyramid stated that "Based on paddle wheel ship racing in the late 1800s, the game is a fast playing and simple to learn the game for the entire family.
 And not in a bad way."

 Twenty-five years after its publication, Jochen Corts called Mississippi Queen "A game that is also accessible to casual gamers right away and can be mastered equally quickly in the family circle of young and old alike."
 He noted that the game is well balanced between skill and luck, commenting, "While clever driving maneuvers and tactical skill characterize the fight for the lead, the fact that the next section of the river and its orientation is determined by rolling the dice ensures a balancing element of chance."

+The game is generally well received with 6.8/10 rating from 419 reviews on Board Game Geek.